What do you want to learn?

 What is order accuracy?

-Order accuracy is the percentage of all ecommerce orders that are fulfilled and shipped to their final destination without error, such as a mis-pick of an item or incorrect unit quantity.
+Order accuracy is the percentage of all ecommerce orders that are fulfilled and shipped to their final destination without error, such as a mis-pick of an item, a misshipment, or incorrect unit quantity.
 Order accuracy is an important metric to track because it highly impacts customer satisfaction.

 Delivering the wrong order not only negatively impacts the unboxing experience, but it can also be costly and time-consuming as you will need to spend extra time and labor to make it right.